cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 `Retro` is a solo, junior-level Windows Active Directory machine that introduces new attack paths involving `Pre-created Computer Accounts` and the powerful, often-overlooked `Active Directory Certificate Services (ADCS)`.

-These two components are common in enterprise environments, and misconfigurations here can open doors to full domain compromise — even without high initial privileges.
+These two components are common in enterprise environments, and misconfigurations here can open doors to full domain compromise even without high initial privileges.

 > By the end of this lab, you’ll have hands-on experience with:
->- Enumerating and abusing pre-created machine accounts
+>- Enumerating and abusing `pre-created machine accounts`
->- Exploiting misconfigured ADCS for privilege escalation {: .prompt-tip }
+>- Exploiting misconfigured `ADCS` for privilege escalation {: .prompt-tip }

 ### Understanding the Concepts